Body Art - Tattooing and Body Piercing

 • Uses sterile needles, clamps, receiving tubes and body jewelry

-• Provides aftercare instructions
+• Provides aftercare information

 Related Links